conventional-changelog/conventional-changelog/packages/git-raw-commits/README.md

 Type: `string` Default: your latest tag

-If you have no tag it will ignore `to` and get the whole commits
+If you have no tag it will ignore `to` and get the whole commits.

 #### to

 Type: `string` Default: `'HEAD'`

-Only used if `from` is truthy
+Only used if `from` is truthy.

 #### callback(err, commits)